ghartsel/GX-Kernel/content/introduction.md

 #### TASK STATES

 All tasks are put in a READY state at initialization.
 The first task in the task configuration table is the first task to run.
-Each task runs, or initializes its local data areas until it calls a suspending primitive.
+Each task runs or initializes its local data areas until it calls a suspending primitive.